 <button id="collapseButton" class="btn btn-primary" type="button" aria-expanded="false" aria-controls="collapseExample"

-data-toggle="collapse" data-target="#collapseExample"> <!-- required DATA API -->
+data-bs-toggle="collapse" data-bs-target="#collapseExample"> <!-- required DATA API -->

-Button with data-target
+Button with data-bs-target

 </button>